EvanForsythe/BB485/week01.md

    </ol>
 </div>

+**Making python scripts 'executable':** It is sometimes cleaner/easier to run your script without the need to put type "python" before the name of your script.
+You can accomplish this by making your script 'executable'.

+- Add the 'shebang' line to the top of your script.
+This must be the first line in your script: ```#!/usr/bin/python3```.
+- Next, you'll need to change the 'permissions' on your python script file.
+   - To see the permission on your python file, use ```ls -l```
+   - To change the permissions to make you file executable: ```chmod +x <name of script>```
+   - Run ```ls -l``` again to see how it changed.
+   - Now you can run your python script like this: ```./<name of script>```

 ## <ins>**The BioPython module**<ins>
 Biopython is a Python library designed to enable bioinformatics tasks such as sequence analysis, molecular biology, and bioinformatics data manipulation.
 It provides a wide range of functionalities to work with biological data efficiently.
 Below are some common commands and examples to get you started with Biopython.